Lifting the Convex Conjugate in Lagrangian Relaxations: A Tractable Approach for Continuous Markov Random Fields: Lifted Convex Conjugates: A Primal View

 \subsection{Extremal Subspaces}

-In contrast to the piecewise linear lifting, the polynomial lifting is extremal in the sense that no Dirac measure on the monomial moment curve can be expressed as a convex combination of other Diracs, which sets up an one-to-one correspondece between Diracs $\delta_x$ and lifted points $\varphi(x)$.
-This is illustrated in Fig.~\ref{fig:moment_curve}.
+In contrast to the piecewise linear lifting, the (trigonometric) polynomial lifting is extremal in the sense that no Dirac measure on the moment curve can be expressed as a convex combination of other Diracs, which sets up a certain one-to-one correspondence between Diracs $\delta_x$ and lifted points $\varphi(x)$.
+This is illustrated in \cref{fig:moment_curve} monomial case.

 More formally, we call a lifting map $\varphi$ an extremal curve if each $y \in \varphi(\Omega)$ is an extreme point of $\con(\varphi(\Omega))$ defined according to \cite[Sec.
 18]{Roc70}. \begin{definition}[extreme points] Let $C$ be a convex set and $y \in C$.
 Then $y$ is called an extreme point of $C$ if there is no way to express $y$ as a convex combination $y=(1-\alpha) x + \alpha z$ of $x,z \in C$ and $0 < \alpha < 1$, except by taking $y = x =z$. \end{definition} \begin{definition}[extremal moment curve] Let $\Omega$ be compact and be nonempty.
 Then we say the mapping $\varphi :\Omega \to \bR^n$ is an extremal moment curve if $\varphi$ is a lifting map and any point $y \in \varphi(\Omega) \subset \bR^n$ is an extreme point of $\con \varphi(\Omega)$. \end{definition} Via a change of basis it becomes clear that the definition of extremality is independent of a specific choice of a basis for $\Lambda$.
 Therefore extremality is rather a property of the subspace $\Lambda$.
 This also motivates the following lemma which shows that extremality is inherited along a hierarchy $\Theta \subset \Lambda \subset \cC(\Omega)$.